MileHacker Logo

 Heat-related Illnesses:

 Stay hydrated.
 Wear lightweight, breathable clothing.
-Seek shade during the hottest parts of the day.
+Seek shade during peak heat day.
 Avoid strenuous activity during peak heat.

 Safety and Risks

 Taiwan contains a very low crime rate, marking it a secure location for travel.
-Petty crime, like pickpocketing, is uncommon but can manifest in crowded tourist zones.
+Petty crime, like pickpocketing, is not usual but can manifest in crowded tourist zones.
 Keep your valuables secure in a travel money belt or hidden pouch.

 Natural Disaster Awareness